Wonder Park: Other media

-Television series
+Cancelled television series

-Prior to Wonder Park's release, Paramount Animation announced that a television series based on the film would debut on Nickelodeon, after the film's theatrical release.
-This would be the third animated film from Nickelodeon Movies to have a series spin-off, after Jimmy Neutron: Boy Genius and Barnyard, and the first animated film from Paramount Animation to inspire a series spin-off from the film.
+Prior to Wonder Park's release, Paramount Animation announced that a television series based on the film would debut on Nickelodeon after the film's theatrical release.
+This would have been the third animated film from Nickelodeon Movies to have a series spin-off, after Jimmy Neutron: Boy Genius and Barnyard, and the first animated film from Paramount Animation to inspire a series spin-off from the film.

-Although a trailer for the series was attached to the Blu-ray release of the film, and its first season, consisting of 20 episodes, was completed between 2019 and early 2020, there have been no updates from Nickelodeon on the project as of 2023.
-The animatic of the pilot was later posted online in December 2022.
+Although a trailer for the series, Adventures in Wonder Park, was attached to the Blu-ray release of the film, there have been no updates from Nickelodeon on the project since.
+A sizable collection of unfinished episodes, including animatics, storyboards and scripts, were posted online around December 9, 2022.

 Mobile game

 Prior to the film's release, a licensed mobile game titled Wonder Park Magic Rides was released by Pixowl.